c3se/gts-course/exercises/connecting_and_transfering_data.md

 scp -r /path/to/your/folder CID@vera1.c3se.chalmers.se:/cephyr/users/CID/Vera/
 ```

+Note that the path `/cephyr/users/CID/Vera` is your _home_ directory and can be replaced with the shorthand `~`.
 This will copy your folder and its contents to your home directory on Vera.
 On Windows, the syntax is similar:

 ```bash
 scp -r "C:\path\to\your\folder" CID@vera1.c3se.chalmers.se:/cephyr/users/CID/Vera/